GetAywa/docs/index.rst

    :width: 60 %
    :align: center

-Auwa is an open source peer-to-peer cryptocurrency with a strong focus on the payments industry.
+Aywa is an open source peer-to-peer cryptocurrency with a strong focus on the payments industry.
 Aywa offers a form of money that is portable, inexpensive, divisible and fast.
 It can be spent securely both online and in person with only minimal transaction fees.
 Based on the Bitcoin